captionpoint/captionpoint-plays/HOLMES-POIROT.md

 ---

 ## ADVOCATE (V.O.):
-Madame Berenger, you say the two Russians were a fabrication.
+Madame Berenger, until today you have told nothing but lies about the case.

 ---

-But Sherlock Holmes and John Watson testified that they followed two such individuals that night.

----

-## LILY:
-Those two individuals were Fraulein Bundt and Mademoiselle Raspail, in disguise.

----

-Georges had enlisted them to lure Mr. Holmes and Dr. Watson away from the hotel.

----

-As for their deaths, I can only assume Georges feared they knew too much or wanted too much money, so he killed them.

----

-## ADVOCATE (V.O.):

-Until today you have not told the truth about any of this.
 Why should the court believe you now?

 ---